Listening to the coronavirus…

 We can learn from the recent past by reflecting on what happened after the 2008 financial crisis.
 Vast state funding for banks and bankers bounding back onto the bonus gravy train.
 The wealthy few were supported, the status quo was maintained, income inequalities increased.
 It was only a few months ago – autumn 2019 – that average UK wages regained their pre-crisis levels of 2007.

 This is a precious opportunity for us to seriously rethink what we are doing with our lives and our societies.
 What is certain is unpredictability.
-Many possibilities – ranging from the grim dystopianism of greatly increased state powers, highly developed individual surveillance, further concentration of wealth upwards to communities that are based on living within means, being
+Many possibilities – ranging from the grim dystopianism of greatly increased state powers, highly developed individual surveillance, further concentration of wealth upwards to communities that are based on living within means, being more responsible, more personally connected.
+More contented, more local holidaying, more cycling.
+Schemes such as universal basic income rather than elites hiding their huge wealth in tax havens.
+In the Star Trek film Insurrection, the civilisation is so advanced that their lives are remarkably simple.

 It is unfortunate that it takes deaths, panics and crashing economies – in short, crises – to wake us up.
 When profits are prioritised over planet and people, blowback is inevitable.
 This has been the Age of More with narcissistic rulers, cults of selfing and lack of empathy toward each other.